JiaenLiu123/final_project/README.md

 ## Introduction

-This repository contains the final project for JiaenLiu's Bachelor's degree in Computer Science at the Beijing Institute of Petrochemical Technology and International Master Project for EFREI Paris.
-The project is a web app that can recognize receipts in real time and extract the information from the receipt.
-In this project, two CNNs are applied for semantic segmentation of receipt, Tesseract for OCR, and Regex and LayoutLM models family for key information extraction.
-To further enhance the performance and overcome the limitations of OCR, we also integrate the Donut model, an OCR-free Visual Document Understanding transformer.
-However, the Donut model has its own limitations, such as difficulty handling different date formats and potential inaccuracies in predicting years due to limited training data.
-All of these parts will be introduced in the following sections.
+This repository features JiaenLiu's final project for their Bachelor's degree in Computer Science at the Beijing Institute of Petrochemical Technology and International Master Project for EFREI Paris.
+The project is a web app designed to recognize receipts in real-time and extract essential information from them.
+Utilizing two CNNs for semantic segmentation of receipts, Tesseract for OCR, and Regex and LayoutLM model families for key information extraction, the project aims to create a robust and accurate system.
+To further enhance performance and address the limitations of OCR, the Donut model, an OCR-free Visual Document Understanding transformer, is integrated into the system.
+However, the Donut model presents its own challenges, such as handling different date formats and potential inaccuracies in predicting years due to limited training data.
+These components and their respective challenges are discussed in detail in the following sections.

 ## Background